ERBringHorvath/SeqForge/README.md

 `--down`: extract additional basepairs downstream of aligned sequence <br/>
 `--keep-temp-files`: for archive submission; retains temporary directory generated at /tmp/seqforge_fasta_extract_*

 **NOTE:** Translation of sequences is optional, however care should be used when translating extracted nucleotide sequences, as BLAST results may not always contain a full CDS.
 To allow for this, when the `--translate` argument is called, extracted sequences will be trimmed to only include complete codons, which may affect interpretation of results.
+Generally, BLAST+ will return sequence coordinates in the correct frame; this has been tested and no mistranslations have been logged, but there are always exceptions.

 **NOTE:** `--up` and `--down` flags are incompatible with `--translate`, as 6-frame translation is not currenlty supported.